pikesley/shedbot/words.md

 >slide - ask some experts
 >reveal fragment - waste people's time

-because it turns out the correct solution for something like this is
+because it turns out the correct, RESTful solution for something like this is

 >slide - patch